jansmolders86/mediacenterjs/README.md

 __route.js__

 You can extend the basic routing table with your own custom routes by adding this JSON file and defining your routes.
 The 'NAME' will be replaced with the app name (folder name).
-You do not have to hardcode it.
+You do not have to hard code it.
 But you can also add route outside your app namespace.
 For Example:

 	{
 		"track": [{